sarthakbhagia/LLM-Assisted-Cloud-Incident-Response-AWS-SBG/PROJECT_SPEC.md

     - Writes initial `IncidentRecord` to DynamoDB with status `detected`
     - Invokes `diagnosis_lambda` (async invoke or via EventBridge)

-### Phase 4: Knowledge base + diagnosis
+### Phase 4: Runbook context + diagnosis
-13. Write the 3 runbook markdown files (keep each under 1 page — plain, procedural, how a human would diagnose/fix each fault type)
+13. Write the 3 runbook markdown files (keep each under 1 page — plain, procedural, how a human would diagnose/fix each fault type).
+Store them in `/knowledge_base/` and also copy to S3 for reference/audit purposes.
-14. Upload runbooks to S3, create a Bedrock Knowledge Base pointed at that S3 prefix, sync it
+14. Implement `runbook_loader.py`: a simple function that takes `fault_class` and returns the matching runbook's full text (plain file read, no embeddings, no vector search — the corpus is 3 files, this is a lookup, not retrieval)
-15. Implement `prompts.py` — one prompt template per fault_class, each instructing the model to: read the incident data, use retrieved runbook context, and return ONLY the JSON contract above, nothing else
+15. Implement `prompts.py` — one prompt template per fault_class, each instructing the model to: read the incident data, use the injected runbook text as context, and return ONLY the JSON contract above, nothing else
 16. Implement `diagnosis_lambda.py`:
     - Reads raw_data.json from S3
-    - Retrieves relevant runbook chunks from the Knowledge Base (Bedrock `Retrieve` API)
+    - Loads the matching runbook text via `runbook_loader.py` (unless `used_rag=false` is set for the ablation run, in which case skip this step entirely and rely on the model's own knowledge)
-    - Constructs the prompt (data + retrieved context)
+    - Constructs the prompt (incident data + runbook text as context)
-    - Calls `bedrock-runtime InvokeModel`
+    - Calls `bedrock-runtime InvokeModel` with the Claude Sonnet inference profile
     - Parses and validates the JSON response against the contract; retry once with an error-correction prompt if invalid
+    - Sets `diagnosis.used_rag` based on whether runbook context was included
     - Updates the `IncidentRecord` in DynamoDB with the diagnosis
     - Invokes `notify_lambda`